jasonsbeer/AmigaPCI/TechnicalManual.md

 1. The initiating PCI device requests the bus by asserting _REQx (where x is the slot designation) on the falling edge of PCI clock.
 2. When the bus is available to the PCI device, the arbiter asserts _BB on the next falling edge of BCLK and asserts _GNT on the next falling edge of PCI clock.
 3. The PCI device will assert _FRAME, drive the AD bus with the requested address, and drive C/_BE with the PCI cycle command on the next falling edge of PCI clock.
-4. The target device asserts _DEVSEL on the next falling edge of the PCI clock and the initiator device asserts _IRDY.
+4. Upon the target device signaling its attention, the PCI Local Bridge asserts _DEVSEL on the next falling edge of the PCI clock.
 5. The Local PCI Bridge samples _FRAME on the next rising edge of the PCI clock.
 If _FRAME is asserted, this is a burst cycle.
 6. On the next falling edge of BCLK, the Local PCI Bridge asserts the requested address on the A bus, asserts transer size requirements on the SIZ bus, sets TT1 low, sets TT0 and R_W high, asserts _TIP, and asserts _TS for one BCLK cycle.
 7. The target device drives data onto the D bus and asserts _TA on the falling edge of BCLK.
 8. The PCI local bus samples _TA and _IRDY on the falling edge of PCI clock.
 If _TA is asserted, data is driven on the AD bus and _TRDY is asserted.
 If _TA is not asserted, wait states are inserted until _TA is asserted, which is always sampled on the falling edge of PCI clock.
 If _IRDY is not asserted, the current data is held on the AD bus until _IRDY is asserted, at which time the data transfer is completed on the next rising edge of PCI clock.
-9. Steps 7 and 8 are repeated until all four long words are transfered or the cycle is terminated.
+9. Steps 7 and 8 are repeated until all four long words are transfered or the cycle is terminated by negation of _FRAME.
-10. Once four long words are transfered, or the cyclce is terminated early by negation of _FRAME,  _TIP and _BB are negated and R_W, TT0, and TT1 are set to high on the next falling edge of BCLK.
+10. _TIP and _BB are negated and R_W, TT0, and TT1 are set to high on the next falling edge of BCLK.
 12. _TRDY is negated on on the next falling edge of PCI clock and the AD bus is returned to a high impedence state.

 <img src="/DataSheets/TimingDiagrams/PCI DMA Burst Read Cycle.png" width="750"></p>